tengiszuchi/screener/README.md

-# Market Cap Scraper
+# Company market cap financial data scraper

 This script scrapes the largest companies by market capitalization from various countries and regions listed on the website [companiesmarketcap.com](https://companiesmarketcap.com/) and saves the data to CSV files.
 The script is designed to run continuously, scraping data every minute.

 ## Features

 - Scrapes company rankings, names, market capitalizations, share prices, and country information.
-- Saves the scraped data to CSV files in the `output` directory.
+- Saves the scraped data via DataFrame to CSV files in the `output` directory.
 - Prints progress updates and timing information to the terminal.

 ## Installation Requirements